Skip to Main Content

 • What exactly did I just say to myself?

+Take some time to write about this or just note.
+Try not to judge what comes up, just notice.
 This awareness is foundational to shifting your relationship with yourself.

 3. Soften with Compassion

-4. Reframe the Message
+4. Reframe with Care

 Shift from blame to care.
 Imagine what a wise, compassionate friend would say: